Spotlight on Welding Inspection in Construction

 One NDT utilises x-rays or Gamma-rays to produce an image of materials both with an exterior and an interior view.
 This can be used as a comparison aid to identity defects.
 While this is an accurate test, multiple comparisons over time may be required to truly work out the extent of an issue.

 Welding requires highly skilled expertise and inevitably, by the very nature of the amount of welding that is required in even the most standard builds, issues and defects can arise.
-It is preferable to deal with these easily and as efficiently as possible to avoid extensive repairs that can be not only costly but highly inconvenient and time-consuming.
+It is preferable to deal with these as easily and efficiently as possible to avoid extensive repairs that can be not only costly but highly inconvenient and time-consuming.